why Bloom Energy Corporation [BE] is a Good Choice for Investors After New Price Target of $26.66

-Bloom Energy Corporation [NYSE: BE] closed the trading session at $17.67 on 07/11/23.
-The day’s price range saw the stock hit a low of $17.1902, while the highest price level was $17.80.
+Bloom Energy Corporation [NYSE: BE] slipped around -0.22 points on Tuesday, while shares priced at $18.20 at the close of the session, down -1.19%.
 The company report on June 20, 2023 at 9:00 AM that CJ Warner, Former Renewable Energy Group President and CEO, Joins Bloom Board of Directors.

 Warner brings over 40 years experience in the global energy industry.